 Have you heard the news?
-According to an ABC News report published on Feb.
-26, a delicious food holiday is coming up and Americans are ready to celebrate!
-Even GMA Live is celebrating!
+A delicious food holiday is coming up and Americans are ready to celebrate!
 Get ready to kick it up a notch, folks.
-Feb.
-27, 2014, is National Chili Day in the U.S.A!
+It's National Chili Day in the U.S.A!

 This annual celebration is observed on the fourth Thursday in February.
 And with the never-ending winter we've had, a great big bowl of chili sounds pretty good right about now!